-Xerosicyos Danguyi/ Silver Dollar Vine, String of Nickels/ String of Coins is a very popular, but quite a rare succulent with coin shaped leaves.
+Xerosicyos Danguyi, Silver Dollar Vine, String of Nickels or the String of Coins is a very popular, but quite a rare succulent with coin shaped leaves.
 While it is fairly hardy there are a few tricks to keeping it happy and propagating.

-In this article we will look at how to successfully grow Xerosicyos Danguyi.
+In this article we will look at how to successfully grow and propagate Xerosicyos Danguyi.

 The most unusual feature of this plant are tendrils that are just like the ones on peas.
 Xerosicyos Danguyi uses these tendrils to attach itself to trees, or any other supporting objects.
 If left to grow in a pot, it is likely the leaves will become too heavy and the plant will have a weeping/hanging appearance.
 Many people take advantage of this and grow the Silver Dollar Vine in tall pots or hanging baskets.

 Xerosicyos Danguyi can scramble indefinitely if left to its own devices.
 If support like a fence or a trellis is provided, it will use the tendrils to climb up.

 Yellow flowers appear when the plants are mature and can produce seed when pollinated.

 Depending on where you’re from Xerosicyos Danguyi should be an easy plant to grow inside or out, when established.
 Young plants that still have some growing to do will be best off outdoors in a bright shade.

 In our nursery (Australia NSW) we grow these plants outdoors all year round and they grow well in pots and the ground.
 However, this will not be possible everywhere as Xerosicyos Danguyi is not frost hardy and will die if left out in the cold, below the freezing point.